AndreVallestero/mltonin-analytics-engine/README.md

-# mltonin-imaging
+# mltonin-analytics-engine
-Generates images for mltonin machine learning
+Generates, analyzes and process images for MLTonin